-Optimize your TrendSpider Settings When Looking For Price Channels
+Optimize Your TrendSpider Settings When Looking for Price Channels

 One thing to know about TrendSpider is that it is not just an automated software that spits out default trendlines.
 Changing the settings on the platform can help you find the trendline settings that best fit your style.
 The current default settings for trendlines will not catch all channels so it is important that you mess around to see which set of inputs finds the ones that you typically look for.
 In order to do this, follow the steps below.

-Figure 8: In order to change settings, click on the button called “Show advanced settings editor” which will show up when you put your mouse over the gear icon.
+Step 1: In order to change settings, click on the button called “Show advanced settings editor” which will show up when you put your mouse over the gear icon.

-Figure 9: Once you click on the settings icon, you will be taken to this screen in which you can change the inputs for the trendline settings.
+Step 2: Once you click on the settings icon, you will be taken to this screen in which you can change the inputs for the trendline settings.
 This particular input group produces strong channel setups on all time frames.